Defending against Backdoor Attacks via Module Switching: Related Work

-\paragraph{\textbf{Backdoor Defense.}} Based on the defense stage, backdoor defense methods can be generally categorized into (1) \textit{training-phase} and (2) \textit{test-phase} methods.
-The \textit{training-phase} defense frames the problem as outlier detection, aiming to identify and exclude poisoned samples from the training data~\citep{li2021anti, he-etal-2023-mitigating, he2024seep}, leveraging the distinct activation patterns and training behaviors between clean and poisoned samples.
-The \textit{test-phase} defenses operate at either the data or model level.
-Data-level defenses focus on trigger reverse engineering~\citep{wang2019neural} or filtering suspicious patterns through outlier detection~\citep{qi-etal-2021-onion}.
-Model-level defenses include backdoor detection~\citep{liu2019abs, wang2020practical, wang2024mm, su2024model} and model purification, such as backdoor component pruning~\citep{wu2021adversarial,liu2018fine,zhang2022fine,zhao2024defense}.
-While traditional model purification methods require access to proxy data and model retraining, recent research has focused on model combination strategies that require fewer assumptions and computational costs~\citep{arora-etal-2024-heres, yang2024mitigating, chen2024neutralizing, li2024cleangen, tong2024cut}.
-Our work focuses on this line of work and advances this direction by proposing a model combination approach that reduces dependency on trusted resources while mitigating threats by disrupting spurious correlations across all involved models.
+Detection-based methods aim to identify poisoned samples or compromised models and therefore address a complementary defense dimension relative to model-level repair techniques.
+While traditional model purification demands proxy data and retraining, recent research has focused on model combination strategies requiring fewer assumptions and lower computational costs~\citep{arora-etal-2024-heres, yang2024mitigating, chen2024neutralizing, li2024cleangen, tong2024cut}.
+Building on this line of work, we propose a model fusion approach that reduces dependency on trusted resources while mitigating threats by disrupting spurious correlations in constituent models.